Oil spills into U.S.-China trade war, prices slump

 “In a world where margins are thin, a 5% tax is significant,” said Jim Burkhard, head of oil market analysis at IHS Markit in Washington.

-Reporting by Devika Krishna Kumar in New York, additional reporting by Collin Eaton in Houston, Laila Kearney and Jessica Resnick-Ault in New York; Editing by Marguerita Choy and Tom Brown
+Reporting by Devika Krishna Kumar in New York, additional reporting by Collin Eaton in Houston, Laila Kearney and Jessica Resnick-Ault in New York; Editing by Marguerita Choy, Tom Brown and Sonya Hepinstall